Lesson 1 of 8 - free your true Self and reduce false-self wounds

 Q4) Does having these wounds mean a person is mentally ill, sick, diseased, or crazy?

-Human sickness, disease, and illness mean being infected by germs and/or organically impaired.
-Having significant false-self wounds does not mean you (or anyone) is sick.
-If crazy means "thinking and acting very differently than social norms," then having inner wounds is not "craziness" because "signifi-cantly wounded" is our social norm!
+No. Human sickness, disease, and illness mean being infected by germs and/or organically impaired.
+Having significant psychological wounds does not mean you (or anyone) is sick.
+If crazy means "thinking and acting very differently than social norms," then having inner wounds is not "craziness" because "significantly wounded" is our social norm!

 "Crazy" people's wounds and behavior are excessive compared to normal woundedness.
-A powerful implication is that most (all?) non-organic "mental illness" is really a symptom of false self wounds.
+A powerful implication is that most (all?) non-organic "mental illness" is really a symptom of psychological wounds .
 That suggests that reducing "mental illness" should focus on retraining and reorganizing dominant subselves, and freeing the wise resident true Self to guide them in all situations.
-Inner-family therapy provides an ef-fective way to do that.
+Inner-family therapy provides an effective way to do that.
 See this for more perspective.

 top

-Q5) How can I tell if I or another person has "significant inner wounds"?
+Q5) How can I tell if I have - or another person has - "significant inner wounds"?

-Each false-self wound causes distinct behavioral symptoms.
-For example, excessive (vs. normal) shame often causes people to avoid eye contact, the pronoun "I," deserved success, healthy relation-ships, and to discount merited praise.
-Once you learn their symptoms, wounds become very apparent from observing the way an adult or child behaves (or doesn't).
+Each psychological wound causes distinct behavioral symptoms.
+For example, excessive (vs. normal) shame often causes people to avoid eye contact, use "we" instead of "I," to feel inferior and play the victim, and to discount merited praise.
+Once you learn their symptoms, inner wounds become very apparent from observing the way an adult or child behaves (or doesn't).

-To make this more real, scan these common behaviors that imply significant false-self dominance - i.e. dominant Guardian and young subselves who distrust and often disable the resident true Self.
-See the Lesson-1 checklists for typical symptoms of each wound, and this article about assessing for them.
+To make this more real, scan these common behaviors that imply significant wounds.
+For a quick assessment, see this comparison of true-Self and false-self behaviors.
+For more detail, see the Lesson-1 checklists for typical symptoms of each wound, and see this article about assessing for them.

 top